 HINTS AND TIPS TO MAKE THE BEST CHEESY CHICKEN SPAGHETTI

 Follow my handy hints and tips to make the best cheesy chicken spaghetti ever!
+It’s the same delicious contents as the chicken noodle casserole, but easier to make!

 - Read the recipe through several times to familiarise yourself with ingredients and equipment needed.
 This gives you the opportunity to pick up anything you might not already have in the house.
 It can also help to prevent you from making any costly errors when it comes to putting it together.